Victorine Meurent: Biography

 Victorine-Louise Meurent was born in Paris on Sunday, February 18, 1844, to a family of artisans.
 Her mother was a milliner and her father was a patinator of bronzes.
 In 1860, at the age of sixteen, Meurent began modeling in the studio of Thomas Couture and she may have studied art at his atelier for women.

 Meurent first modeled for Manet in 1862, for his painting The Street Singer.
-Manet was first drawn to Meurent when he saw her in the street, carrying her guitar.
 She was particularly noticeable for her petite stature that earned her the nickname La Crevette (The Shrimp), and for her red hair, which is depicted as very bright in Manet's watercolor copy of Olympia.
 Meurent played the violin and the guitar.
 She gave lessons in the two instruments.
 She also sang, reportedly performing at café-concerts, a type of musical establishment associated with the Belle Époque in France, which initially were held outdoors.

 Meurent's name remains forever associated with Manet's masterpieces of 1863, Le Déjeuner sur l'herbe (The Luncheon on the Grass) and Olympia, which feature nude portrayals of her.
 At that time, she also modeled for Edgar Degas and the Belgian painter Alfred Stevens, both of whom were close friends of Manet's.
 Her relationship with Stevens is said to have been particularly close.

+Meurent was a professional cancan dancer, and traveled to New York from Paris in September 1868 as part of a troupe of forty-eight artistes to perform in Jacques Offenbach operettas, including Geneviève de Brabant at the French Theater on Fifth Avenue, in which she was considered “one of the most audacious can-can dancers of the troupe."

 Manet continued to use Meurent as a model until the early 1870s, when she began taking art classes.
 Because she was drawn to the more academic style of painting that Manet opposed, Meurent and Manet became estranged.
 The last Manet painting in which Meurent appears is The Railway (1873).
 The painting is an example of Manet's use of contemporary subject matter.